Medical classification: Classification types

 Another feature of statistical classifications is the provision of residual categories for "other" and "unspecified" conditions that do not have a specific category in the particular classification.

 In a nomenclature there is a separate listing and code for every clinical concept.
-So, in the previous example, each of the tachycardia listed would have its own code.
+So, in the previous example, each of the listed tachycardias would have its own code.
 This makes nomenclatures unwieldy for compiling health statistics.

 Types of coding systems specific to health care include: